Most Effective Deterrent for Scientific Misconduct

 Start With the Basics

-We can start by banning careless plagiarizers from publication for a set period along with some remedial training.
+We can start by banning careless plagiarizers from publication for a set period along with some remedial training, such as the use of plagiarism detectors.
 At the other end of the scale, when there is clear evidence of intent, the punishment should align with the potential harm exposure.
 Simply losing your license to practice isn’t enough!